 - Evaluates all programs and offers recommendations.

-- Develops guidelines for distribution of available income from extended education offerings among academic and non-academic departments and the Office of Extended Education.
-The income distribution will be based upon the level of administrative support provided by the Office of Extended Education.
+- Develops guidelines for distribution of available income from extended education offerings among academic and non-academic departments and Extended Education.
+The income distribution will be based upon the level of administrative support provided by Extended Education.

-- Prepares an annual operating budget, and annual financial report on the status of extended education at the university.
+- Prepares an annual operating budget, and annual financial report on the status of extended education at UTSA.

 - Maintains and distributes a list of extended education offerings.

-- Relationship of Extended Education to the Academic Departments
+- Relationship of The Office of Extended Education to the Academic Departments

-- Assess strengths upon which programming can be based.
+- Assesses strengths upon which programming can be based.

-- Assist in the identification of marketplace needs appropriate for program development.
+- Assists in the identification of marketplace needs appropriate for program development.

 - Extended Education Committee

-- Awarding of Continuing Education Units (CEU's) at UT San Antonio
+- Awarding of Continuing Education Units (CEUs) at UTSA

-In response to the increasing interest nationwide for the identification and recognition of continuing education efforts of students in noncredit university activities, the Continuing Education Unit (CEU) has been developed as a means of recording and accounting for noncredit courses, programs, and activities.
+In response to the increasing interest nationwide for the identification and recognition of continuing education efforts of students in noncredit university activities, the CEU has been developed as a means of recording and accounting for noncredit courses, programs, and activities.
 The CEU is defined as "ten contact hours of participation in an organized non-credit continuing education adult or extension experience under responsible sponsorship, capable direction, and qualified instruction."

-At UT San Antonio, CEU’s will be awarded to individuals for instructional activities that meet the above definition and the following criteria:
+At UTSA, CEUs will be awarded to individuals for instructional activities that meet the above definition and the following criteria:

 - There is a statement of objectives and rationale.